tokenio/sdk-js/src/security/engines/README.md

       ...store keypair...

-      delete keypair.secretKey; // we're about to return keypair, but want to omit secretKey return keypair;
+      delete keypair.privateKey; // we're about to return keypair, but want to omit privateKey return keypair;
     }